 Once completed, the mentorship programme could progress to Level 2, where the aim over 6 months will be the production of touring-ready materials, an exhibition at The Library Project, and the production of a publication under the TLP Editions banner.

-Spaces are very limited and both levels receive an official document in acknowledgement on completion.
-The participants must be committed to maximise the mentorship and to actively engage with the programme and their practice.
+Spaces are limited to 2 to 4 artists per year and both levels receive an official document in acknowledgement on completion.
+The participants must be committed to maximise the mentorship and to actively engage with their practice through the proposed programme.

-To apply to the programme, the artist needs to provide the following information for Level 1:
+Applications to the programme are ongoing throughout the year until spaces fill up.
+To apply, the artist needs to provide the following information for Level 1:

 - Bio, CV and artist statement